 Globally, around 70 million women aged 20 to 24, or one in three, marry before the age of 18.
 These girls generally become pregnant at an early age, putting them at risk of health complications.

 “Child marriage, early pregnancy and reduced access to education have long-term implications for girls’ ability to develop agency and autonomy, contributing to perpetuate the cycle of poverty and inequality,” said Ms. Gilmore.

-She added that women’s ability to make decisions about their sexual and reproductive health cannot be delinked from the degree to which they are able to participate in society: “When women and girls cannot claim their sexual and reproductive rights, this also limits other choices they are able to make.”
+She added that women’s ability to make decisions about their sexual and reproductive health cannot be delinked from the degree to which they are able to participate in society: “When women and girls cannot claim their sexual and reproductive health and rights, this also limits other choices they are able to make.”